Songs O to So

 Not Jim Jones the poacher, who got transported to Botany Bay, but some other bloke of the same name.
 Many farmers' sons did indeed go away to sea in those days, often with great success.
 We always wanted to write a cumulative song, so we did.

 The old road - not your modern highway, planned and built by people who know nothing of the land it runs through, but the Old Road.
 It grew from animal trails and the tracks used by people going about their daily lives, from where they were to where they had to be and back again.
+If you want to get from 'A' to 'B', take the new road.
+But if you want to understand 'A' and 'B', and their joint history, you need to travel the Old Road.
 And where will it lead us?
 We leave that to you.

 No, we’re not going to index it under ‘H’!
 Based on a Music Hall monologue of 1909 by Arthur Hilliar and Cuthbert Clarke, but substantially re-written in turning it into a song.
 I suspect this one wasn't based on a real incident!
 Please don't try this at home.